Companhia das Letras: Adoption of Amazon Distribution

-Luiz Schwarcz, founder of Companhia das Letras, has felt the tremendous changes in the global publishing world over the last thirty years and "the world to see Brazilian writers (Amaral, 2000).
+Luiz Schwarcz, the founder of Companhia das Letras, has felt the tremendous changes in the global publishing world over the last thirty years and "the world to see Brazilian writers.
 Nowadays, the demand for reading is growing all over the world, and copyright deals play a crucial role in bridging cultures.
 As Luiz says: "We are using new ways to tell people that reading is a precious blanket to help them escape the hustle and bustle of the world.

 Recent cultural activities

-Most recently, com has been working on a campaign called “Books are immigrants” which is closely tied to current events in society.
-For Com, which is a publisher of almost foreign books.
-“It is a way to emphasize their appreciation and support of cultural exchange, and their hope that the exchange of cultures will become more frequent and of higher quality in Brazil” (Bispo, 2008).
+Most recently, the company has been working on a campaign called "Books are immigrants" which is closely tied to current events in society.
+"It is a way to emphasize their appreciation and support of cultural exchange, and their hope that the exchange of cultures will become more frequent and of higher quality in Brazil".
 It has successfully continued this activity until now and retains its original beginnings.